-The boot button (highlighted in blue) is labeled Boot on the silk, and is located at the corner of the USB connector.
+The boot button (highlighted in blue) is between the reset button and the TFT display.
+It is labeled Boot on the silk.

 While holding down the button, you need to either hard reset the board by pressing the reset button, or by unplugging the USB cable and plugging it back in.
 This will run the code within boot.py and set your board to writable by CircuitPython, and therefore, read-only by the computer.